...

 SOURCE

-Ending with a simple presentation thank you is often seen as a weak presentation.
-Most times, it is best to complete your presentation creatively or using a call-to-action.
+Ending with a simple presentation, thank you, is often seen as a weak presentation.
+It is usually best to complete your presentation creatively or using a call-to-action.

 Using a “One More Thing” Slide

 This type of presentation thank you option introduces (for lack of a better term) the final bomb or the hidden gem.
-If you were introducing a new product, for example, your one more thing slide would probably show an unexpected benefit of purchasing the product to woo your audience.
+For example, if you were introducing a new product, your one more thing slide would probably show an unexpected benefit of purchasing the product to woo your audience.

-This type of slide is not appropriate for every presentation, so you will have to take the nature of your audience into account when inputting this idea.
+This type of slide is inappropriate for every presentation, so you will have to consider the nature of your audience when inputting this idea.

 A Slide that Continues the Conversation